Frank Frazier - Home Page Slide Show - Mickey Strand - Veterans Series

 Frank Frazier was born on Nov 17, 1929, and grew up on a farm in Texas before moving to San Antonio after his father's passing.
 After graduating from Central Catholic High in 1947, Frank attended Texas A and M Corps of Cadets School, graduating with an Aeronautical Engineering degree.
 Frank was commissioned as a 2nd Lt after four years of ROTC at Texas A and M. Frank selected his path early in life.
 When working in the fields at seven, a barnstormer buzzed the farm and lit his passion for flight.
 He received his pilot's license at 16, in a Piper J3 Cub during his senior year of High school when lessons and flight time at Stinson field were only $8 an hour.
 He mowed lawns, worked summers in the oil fields, paid for flight time, and then went through college, graduating debt-free.
 Second Lt.
 Frazier reported to Air Force Primary flight training at Malden Army Airfield, Missouri, flying the North American T-6 Texans.
 He then reported for six months to Williams Air Force Base, Phoenix, AZ, for advanced flight training in Lockheed T-33 Shooting Star subsonic jet trainers.
 He finalized his training in the North American F-86 Sabre Jet at Nellis Air Force Base Las Vegas.
 This was the jet he would be flying for combat operations in Korea.
 In Feb 1953, Frank reported to Korea, flying with the 336 Fighter Interceptor Squadron, 4th Fighter Interceptor Wing out of K-14 Kimpo (Gimpo) Korea.
 He patrolled “MIG Ally,” protecting Fifth AF bomber operations from MIG-15 attacks.
 In early June, he got his first kill against a MIG-15, and on the 19th, he shared his 2nd kill.
 Frank flew 63 missions during his deployment and returned home after the end of combat operations.
 Frank returned to Edwards AFB to work as a Flight Test Engineer for four years.
 During this time, Capt Frazier was reassigned to Seattle as a test pilot for the Boeing B-52 acceptance test flights and flew the third airframe built in 1954-5.
 He followed that with four years at Wright-Patterson Air Force Base, using his Aeronautical Engineering degree to test equipment and new aircraft.
 With all this work as an engineer, Frank decided he wanted to fly these new jets and was assigned to the Test Pilot School at Edwards in 1957.
 1st Lt Frazier graduated as a USAF Experimental Flight Test Pilot on 3 Jan 1958.
 Frank participated in the original Mercury Project in 1958.
 He went through all of the tests and evaluations with the 32 members’ perspective astronauts and found out years later that he was the 10th man on the list of the seven selected astronauts.
 In 1959 Frank was testing a B-47 Stratojet and set the world record at the time flying for 80 hours and 36 min.
 Maj Frasier served in 67-68 in Vietnam, flying 115 missions, with the 497th Tactical Fighter squadron, the Night Owls, in F-4 phantoms performing low-level night ground support missions.
 Returning to Edwards AFB after Vietnam, Lt Col Fraser served as the Deputy Commandant Aerospace Research School, where he joined the M2 club, having traveled twice the speed of sound or Mach 2, on 6 Sep 63 in a Convair F-106 Delta Dart.
 Frank retired in March of 1972 after packing all that excitement into 20 years, nine months, and 12 days of active duty.
 Frank continued flying for over 12 years in many aircraft until retiring from the flight with over 30 thousand hours of flying time.
 Frank received the distinguished flying cross with three oak leaf clusters.

-Frank Frazier - Home - Mickey Strand - Veterans Series
+Frank Frazier - Home Page Slide Show - Mickey Strand - Veterans Series

 Frank Frazier was born on Nov 17, 1929, and grew up on a farm in Texas before moving to San Antonio after his father's passing.
 After graduating from Central Catholic High in 1947, Frank attended Texas A and M Corps of Cadets School, graduating with an Aeronautical Engineering degree.
 Frank was commissioned as a 2nd Lt after four years of ROTC at Texas A and M. Frank selected his path early in life.
 When working in the fields at seven, a barnstormer buzzed the farm and lit his passion for flight.
 He received his pilot's license at 16, in a Piper J3 Cub during his senior year of High school when lessons and flight time at Stinson field were only $8 an hour.
 He mowed lawns, worked summers in the oil fields, paid for flight time, and then went through college, graduating debt-free.
 Second Lt.
 Frazier reported to Air Force Primary flight training at Malden Army Airfield, Missouri, flying the North American T-6 Texans.
 He then reported for six months to Williams Air Force Base, Phoenix, AZ, for advanced flight training in Lockheed T-33 Shooting Star subsonic jet trainers.
 He finalized his training in the North American F-86 Sabre Jet at Nellis Air Force Base Las Vegas.
 This was the jet he would be flying for combat operations in Korea.
 In Feb 1953, Frank reported to Korea, flying with the 336 Fighter Interceptor Squadron, 4th Fighter Interceptor Wing out of K-14 Kimpo (Gimpo) Korea.
 He patrolled “MIG Ally,” protecting Fifth AF bomber operations from MIG-15 attacks.
 In early June, he got his first kill against a MIG-15, and on the 19th, he shared his 2nd kill.
 Frank flew 63 missions during his deployment and returned home after the end of combat operations.
 Frank returned to Edwards AFB to work as a Flight Test Engineer for four years.
 During this time, Capt Frazier was reassigned to Seattle as a test pilot for the Boeing B-52 acceptance test flights and flew the third airframe built in 1954-5.
 He followed that with four years at Wright-Patterson Air Force Base, using his Aeronautical Engineering degree to test equipment and new aircraft.
 With all this work as an engineer, Frank decided he wanted to fly these new jets and was assigned to the Test Pilot School at Edwards in 1957.
 1st Lt Frazier graduated as a USAF Experimental Flight Test Pilot on 3 Jan 1958.
 Frank participated in the original Mercury Project in 1958.
 He went through all of the tests and evaluations with the 32 members’ perspective astronauts and found out years later that he was the 10th man on the list of the seven selected astronauts.
 In 1959 Frank was testing a B-47 Stratojet and set the world record at the time flying for 80 hours and 36 min.
 Maj Frasier served in 67-68 in Vietnam, flying 115 missions, with the 497th Tactical Fighter squadron, the Night Owls, in F-4 phantoms performing low-level night ground support missions.
 Returning to Edwards AFB after Vietnam, Lt Col Fraser served as the Deputy Commandant Aerospace Research School, where he joined the M2 club, having traveled twice the speed of sound or Mach 2, on 6 Sep 63 in a Convair F-106 Delta Dart.
 Frank retired in March of 1972 after packing all that excitement into 20 years, nine months, and 12 days of active duty.
 Frank continued flying for over 12 years in many aircraft until retiring from the flight with over 30 thousand hours of flying time.
 Frank received the distinguished flying cross with three oak leaf clusters.